 However, recently new solutions have appeared on the market for outdoor enthusiasts who prefer to travel light.

-In this article I am going discuss if you should choose the Sawyer Mini or the LifeStraw Personal water filter as a possible ultralight water filter solution.
+In this article I am going discuss if you should choose the Sawyer Mini, MSR TrailShot or the LifeStraw Personal water filter as a possible ultralight water filter solution.

 Sawyer Mini vs. LifeStraw Personal